JeffreySarnoff/RollingFunctions.jl/README.md

-# RollingFunctions.jl
+each step# RollingFunctions.jl

-### Roll a function over data, run a statistic along a weighted data window.
+### Roll a function over data, run a statistic along a [weighted] data window.

 #### Copyright © 2017 by Jeffrey Sarnoff.
 Released under the MIT License.